 With the health section, we have reached the end of our Doxie Pin guide.

-This little hybrid comes as a mix of Miniature Pinscher and Dachshund breeds and is well known for being social, playful, and really easy to train.
+This little hybrid comes as a mix of Miniature Pinscher and Dachshund breeds and is well known for being social, playful, and easy to train.

 One thing is sure, raising a dog that lives to please you is very rewarding.